DaveVED/terraform-file-formatter/README.md

 # terraform-formatter
 Python CLI provding terraform file manipulation (formating) functionality.
 Allowing you to format and write valid terraform files using `python`.
-Something that is typically only achievable in `go`.
+Something that is typically only achievable in `go` (if i did this again, I would have just forked their repo, but this was fun).

 If you just just want to use the code to format and write a terraform file without the cli, you can check out the `./tf/terraform/writter.tf` file the `_format_block` handles the magic.